Masood Ahmed: Storylines

 While working together in the restaurant, Masood and Kathy share some lingering looks and touches.
 When the restaurant launches, Ian catches Masood and Kathy kissing, which causes an argument and a Walford Gazette photographer captures Ian throwing cake at Masood.
 Ian is humiliated by the news report and decides to cut Masood out of the business and change the menu.
 Ian accuses Kathy of never listening to him, breaking her promise to "be his mum again" and always wanting something else than her family, so Kathy ends things with Masood.
 Masood finds out Tamwar and Nancy are to marry in Australia.
 When Kathy returns from a holiday, she tells Masood she wants a proper relationship with him; he says he wants the same and they kiss.
 They tell Ian about their relationship, and Masood asks Kathy to be his guest at Tamwar and Nancy's wedding and then says he wants them both to live in Australia.
 However, Kathy says she needs to stay in Walford because Ian's son, Bobby Beale (Clay Milner Russell), is due to be released for prison and her family need her.
 Masood decides to sell his share of the restaurant to Max, and when Kathy finds out, she confronts Masood but he says he cannot make her choose between him and her family and he also has to be with his family, so they cannot continue their relationship.
 Mariam and Arshad's granddaughters, Iqra (Priya Davdra) and Habiba Ahmed (Rukku Nahar), arrive and tell Masood they will look after the restaurant and his house while he is in Australia and Masood allows it because he knows Ian and Max will not like it.
 Masood and Kathy share one last kiss before he leaves Walford to live in Australia.

+In July 2024, Jane is seen on the phone to Masood and it is revealed that them two have reunited.